shakkernerd/solana-send-tx-msg/README.md

     - Use the `WalletUtils.isValidPublicKey()` method to validate

 3. **RPC connection issues**

     - Check your internet connection
     - Try a different RPC endpoint
     - Verify the network configuration

+4. **File-based recipients issues**
+    - Ensure the recipients file exists and is readable
+    - Check file format: one address per line
+    - Verify all addresses are valid Solana public keys
+    - Use `--create-sample` to generate a template file

 ## Development